 ➡️ Buy Teriyaki Sauces from Stonewall Kitchen

-Domestic exotics
+Native exotics

 As already mentioned at the beginning, furry carnivores rather a rarity on modern menus.
-One often cited reason for this is the alleged very unique taste of these types of meat, caused by their diet.
+One often cited reason for this is the alleged very unique taste of these meats, caused by their diet.
 However, how much truth there is behind this statement is questionable , are other carnivores like Snake , crocodile or shark e.g. from farm breeding but also increasingly popular dishes on the menus of exotic restaurants also in this country .
 And other familiar carnivores, especially fish, such as pike and Catfish , as already mentioned, are part of our familiar menu anyway.

 For a long time, an exception to this rule was the European bear The Gauls stewed its meat in ancient times and until the 19th century There were efforts in special culinary circles to bring bear meat back into fashion.
-In Paris of the 19th century, e.g. marinated and braised bear paws (not to be confused with the sweet pastry of the same name) served in a spicy sauce.
-Especially in view of the low stocks In many parts of Europe, however, it is perhaps better that this trend has not taken hold and shooting is now restricted to measures to protect people limited.
+Paris of the 19th century, e.g. marinated and braised Bear paws (not to be confused with the sweet pastry of the same name) served in a spicy sauce.
+Especially in view of the low stocks In many parts of Europe, however, it is perhaps better that this trend has not taken hold and that shooting is now restricted to Measures to protect people limited.

 ➡️ Buy Hawaiian Grille Sauce from Stonewall Kitchen